-Since then, more than 2.5 million people have been displaced.
-Of these 830,000 have fled to neighboring countries, mainly Ethiopia, Kenya, Sudan and Uganda.
-The crisis has made it hard for people to plant crops, disrupted livelihoods and markets and forced host and displaced communities to share the little they do have, leaving one in three people severely food insecure.
+Since then, nearly 4 million people have been displaced.
+Of these more than 2 million have fled to neighboring countries, mainly Ethiopia, Kenya, Sudan and Uganda.
+The crisis has made it hard for people to plant crops, disrupted livelihoods and markets and forced host and displaced communities to share the little they do have, leaving half the population facing extreme hunger.

 Oxfam in South Sudan

 We have been working in South Sudan for over 30 years.
-In 2015, we consolidated our efforts to meet the needs of the most vulnerable reaching over 1.2 million people across South Sudan with lifesaving assistance as well as development projects.
+In 2017, we have responded to a deepening emergency, reaching over 500,000 people across South Sudan with lifesaving assistance as well as development projects.

 Saving lives, now and in the future

-Oxfam is working in South Sudan to deliver timely, effective, safe, adequate, and equitable humanitarian assistance to help people affected by the conflict address their needs and priorities.
-Oxfam is currently supporting over 860,000 people with humanitarian assistance including clean water, hygiene facilities, food, fuel and income support.
+Oxfam is working in South Sudan to deliver timely and effective humanitarian aid to help people affected by the conflict.
+Oxfam is currently supporting over 500,000 people with humanitarian assistance including clean water, hygiene facilities, food, fuel and income support.

 The complex interaction between, food, land, water and trade and competition over scarce resources, combined with price volatility and the ongoing conflict means that food systems in South Sudan are constantly under pressure.
 Oxfam is working with communities to find innovative ways to address shrinking livelihoods to allow people to meet their basic needs and improve their quality of life in a sustainable way.